rapidsai/cuspatial/cpp/doc/libcuspatial_refactoring_guide.md

 ```

 key points:
   1. All input data are `cudf::column_view`.
-This is a type0erased container so determining the
+This is a type-erased container so determining the
      type of data must be done at run time.
   2. All inputs are arrays of scalars.
 Longitude and latitude are separate.
   3. The output is a returned `unique_ptr<cudf::column>`.